0x7FFFFFFFFFFFFFFF/snippetcreator/README.md

 **Terry Yang**

 I created this extension to address my own needs for efficient code snippet creation and text manipulation.
 As both the developer and a daily user of this tool, I can personally guarantee its **safety** and **reliability**.
-Every feature has been thoroughly tested in my own workflow, ensuring that SnippetCreator delivers a seamless and secure editing experience.
+Every feature has been thoroughly tested in my own workflow, ensuring that *Terry's Snippet Creator* delivers a seamless and secure editing experience.

 If you have questions, feedback, or feature requests, feel free to reach out through the [GitHub repository](https://github.com/0x7FFFFFFFFFFFFFFF/snippetcreator).